plerpsandplerps/Sprouting-Tales/docs/Playing the Game/Crafting.md

 3. Return one Supply for each Component they added to their Gear.
 4. Return the Item(s) they added Components from.

+If a Player cannot complete any of the above steps, then they cannot Craft.

 When calculating Weight, Players use the positive Weight for any Base Components they have added to their Gear through Crafting.